 Direction

-Baroque buildings worth seeing with historic houses extend around the Maxplatz.
+The Maxplatz is surrounded by baroque buildings with historic houses that are well worth seeing.
 Be sure to try the typical Bamberg bratwurst.
-Locals point out that it exactly balances the fine (Catholic) and the coarse (Protestant) variety.
+Locals point out that it is exactly the right balance between the fine (Catholic) and the coarse (Protestant) variety.
 The sausage is also served here as a Franconian national dish: the "Blaue Zipfel".
-Enjoying it is an epicurean adventure, because the sausages are not fried but prepared in a vinegar broth and take on a bluish colour.
+Eating it is an epicurean adventure, as the sausages are not fried but prepared in a vinegar broth and take on a bluish colour in the process.

-The following street, Grüner Markt (Green Market), lives up to its name, as market stalls are lined up here as well.
-After you have passed the Neptune Fountain called "Gabelmannus", you are at the Fruit Market, where several restaurants invite you to take a break.
+The following street, Grüner Markt, lives up to its name, as the market stalls are lined up here too.
+After passing the Neptune Fountain, known as "Gabelmannus", you reach the fruit market, where several restaurants invite you to take a break.
 Follow the street Am Kranen to the passenger boat landing stage.
-Where Bamberg's harbour was located until the 20th century, passenger boats depart every hour during the season between 11 am and 4 pm for an 80-minute tour of the old town.
-The surrounding streets have established themselves as a lively trendy district.
-This includes the former fishing settlement called "Little Venice".
-Densely packed half-timbered buildings and tiny gardens define the image of this quarter.
+Where Bamberg's harbour was located until the 20th century, passenger ships depart every hour between 11 am and 4 pm during the season for an 80-minute tour of the old town.
+The surrounding streets have established themselves as a lively, trendy neighbourhood.
+This includes the former fishing settlement known as "Little Venice".
+Densely packed half-timbered buildings and tiny gardens define the image of this neighbourhood.
 Right next door is Bamberg's most photographed building: the Old Town Hall.
-Two bridges - the Upper and Lower Bridge - connect it across the left arm of the Regnitz with the island city and the cathedral city.
+Two bridges - the Upper and Lower Bridges - connect it to the island town and the cathedral city via the left arm of the Regnitz.

 The Old Town Hall Bamberg

 Why does Bamberg's Old Town Hall stand on an island?
 Legend has it that the island was created especially for the town hall.
-This astonishing explanation requires some explanation: the Bishop of Bamberg, who resided on top of the hill, did not want to give the citizens any of his land for the construction of a town hall.
-As a result, the citizens drove stakes into the Regnitz River, creating an artificial island on which they built their town hall.
-The Regnitz marks the old boundary between the bishop's hill and the burghers' island town.
-In its present form, the building dates from the 1460s.
-The picturesque half-timbered building on the south side, the Rottmeisterhäuschen, even survives from a previous building.
-Around 300 years later, it was embellished by the striking façade paintings, which were renewed another 200 years later.
+This astonishing explanation needs explaining: the Bishop of Bamberg, who resided at the top of the hill, did not want to give up any of his land to the citizens for the construction of a town hall.
+As a result, the citizens drove piles into the Regnitz, creating an artificial island on which they built their town hall.
+The Regnitz marks the old boundary between the episcopal hill and the bourgeois island town.
+In its present form, the building dates back to the 1460s.
+The picturesque half-timbered building on the south side, the Rottmeisterhäuschen, has even been preserved from a previous building.
+Around 300 years later, it was decorated with the striking façade paintings, which were renewed another 200 years later.
 The baroque town hall tower is the work of the famous master builder Balthasar Neumann.
-In the long building of the Old Town Hall there is a rococo hall on the first floor, which is used for receptions of the city of Bamberg.
+The long building of the Old Town Hall houses a rococo hall on the first floor, which is used for receptions organised by the city of Bamberg.
 The ground floor houses the porcelain collection of the collector couple Irene and Peter Ludwig as a permanent exhibition.
 It is the largest private porcelain collection in Europe.

 Obere Brücke 1